Java Variables and Data Types

 1) Local Variables

-Local Variables are a variable that are declared inside the body of a method.
+Local variables are variables that are declared inside the body of a method.

 2) Instance Variables